shelleywong/shelleywong.github.io/README.md

 # Jekyll Resume

-This resume is a reimplementation of  [gonsie/cthulu-resume](https://github.com/gonsie/cthulu-resume) for Jekyll.
+This resume is a reimplementation of  [gonsie/cthulu-resume](https://github.com/gonsie/cthulu-resume) for Jekyll.<br>

+Visit my resume at: [shelleywong.github.io](https://shelleywong.github.io/)

 ## Usage